InvisibleWrench/FlutterMidiCommand/README.md

 - `MidiPairingFailedException`: pairing failed before a clear rejection was reported.
 - `MidiServiceDiscoveryException`: the BLE MIDI service/characteristic was not found.
 - `MidiNotificationSubscriptionException`: BLE MIDI notifications could not be enabled.
-- `MidiCoreMidiHandoffException`: a paired Apple BLE MIDI device was not exposed through CoreMIDI.

-Pass `awaitConnectionTimeout: null` only if you explicitly want to let the readiness flow wait indefinitely.
+Pass `awaitConnectionTimeout: null` only if you explicitly want to let the required readiness flow wait indefinitely.
+The optional Apple CoreMIDI handoff remains bounded.

 ### Setup change events